CharlesHawkinsMSU/PMN-Pipeline/Manual.md

 Cause 4: Nucleic acid FASTA input.
 It's possible you accidentally provided an input FASTA file with mRNA, cDNA, or gDNA sequences instead of the required amino acid sequences.
 Manually check the file to see if it contains only A, T, C, G, and U.

+Cause 5: Invalid FASTA formatting.
+A few FASTA files available "out in the wild" break with the FASTA specification in ways that cause errors for some bioinformatics tools.
+For example, some files use a . character to mean a translation stop, rather than the * that the spec says they should use, which causes DeepEC to crash.
+Check for . characters in your fasta sequences.
+You can write a script or use an advanced text editor to replace . with *, but do so only in lines that don't start with > so that the FASTA headers aren't corrupted in the process.
+For example the vim command :v/>/s/\./*/g will do this operation.

+Another possible problem could be that there is "human-readable formatting" like base numbers at the start of lines and spaces every however-many bases.
+NCBI puts these into some displays of sequences; these are not intended to be valid FASTA even though they use the FASTA letters.
+If you have sequences like this, you will have to remove the numbers and spaces, again using a script or advanced text editor to only operate on lines that don't start with >.

-Cause 5: Non-FASTA input.
+Cause 6: Non-FASTA input.
 Make sure the input file is in FASTA format.
 Most other formats would generate errors that prevent the pipeline from producing any output PGDB at all but it's not impossible that you have something that looks enough like FASTA to confuse it into trying to run.

 ### Out of disk space errors while building the container